Abbe98/abbe98.github.com/_posts/2020-02-18-the-nationalmuseum-api.md

 ### Pagination through all objects

-The API has two parameters for pagination `page` and `limit`. `limit` sets the number of objects you get per page the default is 50 and allowed values range from 1-100.
+The API has two parameters for pagination `page` and `limit`. `limit` sets the number of objects you get per page, the default is 50 and allowed values range from 1-100.

 Get the 100-200 objects\:
 ```